-For the platform, its revenue mainly results from collecting commissions from both firms A and B, and its cost primarily stems from governance costs.
-Therefore, the platform will choose to govern when firm A manipulates alone in one case as shown in Proposition 4.
+For the platform, its revenue mainly results from collecting commissions from firms A and B, and its costs primarily stem from governance costs.
+Therefore, the platform will choose to govern when firm A manipulates alone in one case, as shown in Proposition 4.
 When the manipulation cost is small, the platform will be better off compared to no governance with a moderate .
-At this point, compared to the scenario without governance, firm A’s demand shifts from v to , increasing by while firm B’s demand shifts from to , increasing by .
-We find that firm B’s demand rises, and as the manipulation effort increases, more consumers who perceive the manipulation will shift toward B, further boosting B’s demand.
-As we previously demonstrated, is monotonically decreasing to , meaning that the larger is, the more commission the platform can charge from B. Additionally, although governance reduces the manipulation effort of firm A, the increase in platform consumers due to governance also drives up A’s demand.
-Since A’s prices are higher than B’s (i.e. ), firm A can raise its prices to increase its revenue, allowing the platform to collect more commission as well.
-At this point, the platform needs to adopt a moderate level of unit governance cost to ensure its profitability.
+At this point, compared to the scenario without governance, firm A’s demand shifts from v to , increasing by , while firm B’s demand shifts from to , increasing by .
+We find that firm B’s demand rises, and as the manipulation effort increases, more consumers who perceive the manipulation are likely to shift toward B, further boosting B’s demand.
+As we have previously demonstrated, is monotonically decreasing to , which means that the larger is, the more commission the platform can charge from firm B. Additionally, although governance reduces firm A’s manipulation effort, the increase in platform consumers due to governance also drives up A’s demand.
+Given that firm A’s prices are higher than firm B’s (i.e., ), firm A can raise its prices to increase its revenue, allowing the platform to also collect more commissions.
+At this point, the platform must adopt a moderate level of unit governance cost to ensure its profitability.
 Compared to the scenario without governance, the platform’s profit increases by .
-According to Eq.
+In accordance with Eq.
 (26), the governance intensity is monotonically increasing to .
-On one hand, cannot be too low, as ensuring a sufficient governance intensity will help the platform attract new consumers.
-On the other hand, cannot be too high, to avoid the excessive costs associated with overregulation.
+On the one hand, cannot be too low, because ensuring a sufficient governance intensity will help the platform attract new consumers.
+On the other hand, cannot be too high so as to avoid the excessive costs associated with overregulation.

 The impact of manipulation by the inferior firm